aghoshpro/OntoRaster/README.md

 | ***Q10***| Clip a portion of user-specific raster data based on the shape of custom vector region at a particular time and return filtered arrays|

 ## 4. Ontology (***O***)
-* Here we have provided **Raster** ontology that describe meta-level information of generic raster data of any domain such as medical, cosmological, geospatial etc.
+* Here we have provided **Raster Ontology** ontology that describe meta-level information of $n$-dimensional generic raster data or coverage based on the [OGC Coverage Implementation Schema (CIS)](https://docs.ogc.org/is/09-146r8/09-146r8.html).
+As of now it only describes only regular gridded coverage or geospatial raster data.
+The *RegularGridDomain* and *RangeType* classes capture all the information about the domains and ranges of a grid coverage.
-* We also provided ontology for geospatial raster data a.k.a **grid coverage** a prominent subclass of generic raster data conforming to [OGC Coverage Implementation Schema (CIS)](https://docs.ogc.org/is/09-146r8/09-146r8.html) standard.

 <img src="diagrams/RasterOntology.png"/>